 altruism and charitable giving

 Eckel, Catherine, David Herberich, and Jonathan Meer.
 "It's Not the Thought That Counts: A Field Experiment on Gift Exchange at a Public University." in The Economics of Philanthropy, Kimberley Scharf and Mirco Tonin, ed.
-Forthcoming, MIT Press.
+MIT Press, August 2018.
 [Abstract]

 Brown, Alexander, Jonathan Meer

 and Jacob Forrest Williams.
 "Why

 Do People Volunteer?
 An Experimental Analysis of Preferences for Time